 Transfer Your Reservation

-In reality, the only thing that your Travel Agent must do for you is apply payments and make changes to your Package.
-If you decide to change Resorts or your travel dates, just let me know and I’ll make the changes for you.
+In reality, the only things that your Travel Agent must do for you is handle payments and make changes to your Package.
+If you decide to change things like your Resort, travel dates, or ticket options, that is something that I will need to handle on my end.

-But, aside from that, your vacation is never out of your hands.
+But, as far as handling the details that really make your vacation come to life, your vacation is never out of your hands.

 Ready to book your magical vacation?